nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+The attributes are in an invalid format.

+    * 1a1.
+FaculType shows an error message.

+      Use case resumes at step 1.

+*   1b.
 The module code already exists.

-    * 1a1.
+    * 1b1.
 FaculType shows an error message.

       Use case resumes at step 1.